klucsik/link-crab/README.md

 All reports are saved in the reports folder under a folder named by the domain name.
 For example, when you test  `example.com`, the reports will be in `reports/example.com/` relative to where you called the command.
+The link-crab also saves runtime logs in the created report folder.

 The configuration is done through a yaml config files.